 This recipe only makes 6, but it’s a cinch to double or halve the recipe based on how many people will be devouring them.
 And since everything gets baked on a single tray, you don’t have to worry about waiting by the toaster or making loads of extra dishes.
 So whether it’s just you or it’s you, your neighbors, your best friend, that one stranger you met, and your fourteen kids, this recipe has got you covered.

 Here’s to amazing grandmothers, beautiful brunches, and doing it all without having a breakdown.

 Recipe adapted from Rachael Ray Magazine

-Disclaimer: California Walnuts, Bob’s Red Mill, OXO, Dixie Crystals, Whole Foods Market Doctor Phillips, Grimmway Farms, Woot Froot, Vidalia Onion, Baloian Farms, Stemilt and Bonne Maman are providing the prizes free of charge.
-I have received product related to these brands to use for #Brunchweek.
+Disclaimer: California Walnuts, Bob’s Red Mill, OXO, Dixie Crystals, Whole Foods Market Doctor Phillips, Grimmway Farms, Woot Froot, Vidalia Onion, Baloian Farms, Stemilt and Bonne Maman are providing the products related to these brands to use for #Brunchweek.
 All opinions stated are my own.

 Brunch Egg Dishes:

 - Spinach Bell Pepper Frittata from That Skinny Chick Can Bake

 - Corn Souffle from Hungry Couple